sameeraman/HomeAssistant/README.md

 - Turn off Master Pendant Light when there is no motion
 - Turn off Master Pendant Light when Master light is turned on
 - Turn off Master Pendant Light if it was turned on for more than 1 hour
-- Turn On Master Pendant Light when Master light is turned off
+- Turn on Master Pendant Light when Master light is turned off
+- Turn on the Master AC Vent when there is motion for more than 3 minutes in the Master bedroom
+- Turn off the Master AC Vent when there is no motion for more than 5 minutes and no one in Bed

 ## Other Automations
 - Send Alerts from Xiaomi Motion and Door sensors when the house is Armed